pypa/setuptools-scm/docs/index.md

 ### with hatch

 [Hatch-vcs](https://github.com/ofek/hatch-vcs) integrates with setuptools_scm
-but provides own configuration options in its style, please see its [documentation](https://github.com/ofek/hatch-vcs#readme)
+but provides its own configuration options, please see its [documentation](https://github.com/ofek/hatch-vcs#readme)